hzeller/folve/README.md

 not enough samples to fill the FIR filter input, the gap is bridged by including the first samples of the alphabetically next file in that directory -- and the result is split between these two files.

+The buffer size `-b` flag tells folve how much it should attempt to pre-convolve a file if CPU permits.
+The default settings is pretty minimial; you typically want this to be above 1024, in particular if your player reading from the filesystem does not a good job of pre-buffering itself.

 ### Misc ###
 To manually switch the configuration from the command line, you can use `wget`